ost-cas-fee-adv-23-24/design-system-component-library-pixelpioneers/README.md

 `npm run prettier` runs prettier.

-`npm run prettier-check` check code-format with prettier and print out warnings if available.
+`npm run prettier:check` check code-format with prettier and print out warnings if available.

 `npm pack` creates a tarball from a package.